adamzvolanek/silver-barnacle/lecturebook/lectures/lecture10/index.md

-# Lecture 10 - Society and Ethics
+# Lecture 10 - Intro to Programming

 ## Objectives
-+ Familiarity with common intellectual property rules, piray, and copyright issues online.
++ Exposure to what programming is
-+ Proper disposal of e-waste and recycling programs.
++ Basics of programming logic